 Our staff are valued for their role in contributing to creating a vibrant and dynamic school community while embodying our values and contributing toward achieving our vision.

-Our Principal, Stella Jinman, is responsible for the overall management, organisation, supervision and efficiency of our College.
+Our Principal, Nathan Morton, is responsible for the overall management, organisation, supervision and efficiency of our College.

-The Deputy Principals, Nathan Morton and Donna Paice, are responsible for the efficient daily operation of our College.
+The Deputy Principals, are responsible for the efficient daily operation of our College.
 Duties involve timetabling, curriculum organisation, examinations, attendance and behaviour management.
 They share a general responsibility for our students’ welfare and College organisation.
 They also serve as the first point of contact for prospective students.

 HENRY VAN VUGT